dougcavalheiro/micronaut-viafoura-demo/README.md

 The binary will be located at _/build/native/nativeCompile_ folder.

-### Docker running
+### Docker

 By running `docker-compose -f docker-compose.local.yaml up` the entire environment + k6 tests will start to execute.
 To track them just open _http://localhost:3000/d/k6/k6-load-testing-results?orgId=1&refresh=5s_ into your browser.

 ## Contributing

-This project just runs the basics of micronaut native compilation + k6 load testing.
-It might be helpful for us to replicate the same idea in other frameworks in order to compare them.
+This project runs the micronaut basics for native compilation + k6 load testing.
+It might be helpful for us to replicate the same idea into other frameworks in order to compare them.
-Adding some features that we are used to can help experiment with this framework as well, such as:
+Adding some features that we are used to can help to experiment this framework as well, such as:
 - Event message handling
 - Database operations (with or without Jooq)
 - Metrics
 - Testing
+- Reactive

 Thanks to [Shamil](https://github.com/skashmeri) who shared [this infoq article](https://www.infoq.com/articles/native-java-micronaut/)